The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The Weyl Yang gravity model in (4+N) dimensions

-for matter-free gravity in the $(4+N)$-dimensional space-time with the shorthand notation $\hat{R}_{ABCD}^{2}\equiv\hat{R}_{ABCD}\hat{R}^{ABCD}$ and a real coupling constant $\hat{k}$.
-This Riemannian model is introduced by Yang~\cite{yang} as an alternative approach to the Einstein's theory of General Relativity by employing perfect analogy with Yang-Mills theories.
-The Yang's theory is developed by Fairchild~\cite{fairchild} applying \textit{\`{a} la Palatini} variation (P-variation) principle~\cite{palatini} to obtain Euler-Lagrange equations of the theory in a natural manner.
-Thus, the independent variation of the action (\ref{action}) with respect to the $(4+N)$-dimensional connection (gauge potential) $\hat{\Gamma}^{A}\,_{BC}$ and the metric $\hat{g}_{AB}$ gives the desired Yang-Mills style field equations.
-If spin and torsion vanish, from the connection variation, symbolically as ~$\delta \hat S_{\hat\Gamma}[\hat g,\hat\Gamma]=0$, we obtain third-order Yang's pure gravitational field equation
+where the $\hat{\kappa}$ is coupling constant, and we use the shorthand notation $\hat{R}_{ABCD}^{2}\equiv\hat{R}_{ABCD}\hat{R}^{ABCD}$ with $\hat g=$det$(\hat g_{AB})$.
+A matter Lagrangian $\hat {\mathcal{L}}_{m}[\hat\Gamma]$ couples only with the gauge potential $\hat{\Gamma}^{A}\,_{BC}$ (i.e. the geometry) similar to the case of electromagnetic theory in the $(4+N)$-dimensional spacetime.
+This Riemannian model is introduced by Yang~\cite{yang} as an alternative approach to the Einstein's theory of General Relativity by employing perfect analogy with Yang$-$Mills theories.
+The Yang's theory is developed by Fairchild~\cite{fairchild} applying \textit{\`{a} la Palatini} variation (P-variation) principle~\cite{palatini,ferraris} to obtain Euler$-$Lagrange equations of the theory in a natural manner.
+The independent variation of the action (\ref{action}) with respect to the $(4+N)$-dimensional arbitrary connection $\hat{\Gamma}^{A}\,_{BC}$ which is chosen to be symmetric Christoffel connection, and the symmetric metric $\hat{g}_{AB}$ gives the desired Yang$-$Mills-style field equations.
+Thus, from the connection variation, symbolically as ~$\delta \hat S_{\hat\Gamma}[\hat g,\hat\Gamma]=0$ with $\hat{\mathcal{L}}_{m}[\hat\Gamma]=0$, we obtain third-order nonlinear Yang's pure gravitational field equation